bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 People might write end-to-end tests to make sure that things keep functioning as they could be.

-It\'s hard to know what\'s going to change in the technology until it happens.
+It&apos;s hard to know what&apos;s going to change in the technology until it happens.

-Then you\'re like, okay, I need to redesign my website because iPhone just came out with a new screen resolution.
+Then you&apos;re like, okay, I need to redesign my website because iPhone just came out with a new screen resolution.

 Be aware of when your website breaks.

-The goal isn\'t to make it work for a phone and a desktop and a TV.
+The goal isn&apos;t to make it work for a phone and a desktop and a TV.

 The goal is to just make it always work.

-If you make it work across a width from here all the way down to here, you\'re probably in a good spot.
+If you make it work across a width from here all the way down to here, you&apos;re probably in a good spot.

 Instead of focusing on making that device work properly, try to make your interface forward and walk across a range of dimensions versus just